 3. Healthy sleeping pattern

-Maintaining an unhealthy sleeping pattern can not only ruin the health of a person but weight as well.
+Maintaining an unhealthy sleeping pattern can not only ruin the health of a person but also their weight as well.
 Modern research states that insomniac people have a higher fat deposit in their bodies when compared to people who follow a healthy sleeping pattern.

-According to Ayurveda the ideal time for maintaining healthy sleep is between 10 pm to 6 am
+According to Ayurveda, the ideal time for maintaining healthy sleep is between 10 pm to 6 am

 4. Sip on tea or hot water

 Ayurvedic diet plan suggests that consuming hot water dissolves the toxin content present in the body.
-Toxins gather in the body from external sources like consuming unhealthy foods, pollution, etc.
+Toxins gather in the body from external sources, like consuming unhealthy foods, pollution, etc.

 Ayurveda suggests consuming a few sips of hot water early in the morning when you wake up.